-So, you have leftover embryos after IVF and you’re now feeling the emotional burden of having to decide what to do.
+So, you have leftover embryos after IVF and you’re now feeling the stress of having to decide what to do.
 You’re not alone.
-According to a 2005 study, 71% of couples had not decided what they were going to do with their unused frozen embryos after storing them for an average of 4.2 years.
+According to studies, 71% of couples had not decided what they were going to do with their unused frozen embryos after storing them for an average of 4.2 years.

 Infertile couples and individuals need embryos.
 Research shows that of the estimated 600,000 cryopreserved embryos in the U.S., less than 15% are donated to be used by others.
 However, in recent years, donating embryos to be used by others has become a more accessible option.
 Donor Nexus, among other embryo donation agencies, has pioneered an advanced program that provides a solution for both donors and recipients.
 As the embryo donor, you are provided with a dignifying and meaningful option to bring closure to your IVF journey while simultaneously helping another family overcome infertility.
 There are many hopeful intended parents searching for the perfect donor embryo, eager to give the embryo a chance at life.